New Qualification Guidelines for Bariatric Surgery, Los Angeles

 He offers a wide range of surgical and non-surgical weight loss methods.

-Doctor Moeinolmolki also provides post-bariatric body contouring surgery, allowing you to improve your aesthetics after the weight has come off.
+Doctor Moeinolmolki also provides post-bariatric body contouring surgery, allowing you to improve your aesthetics after losing weight.

 For instance, some patients may experience hanging skin if they have lost skin elasticity after many years of being obese.